kerrot/DxlibMario/README.md

 DMEngine is built as static library.
 You can find the lib file in the Lib folder inside DMEngine folder.
 Both Release version and Debug version(end with _d).
 To setup, you need to set the additional include and library directories in the project setting.
 There is a example project(DxlibMario).
-It shows the way to setting and sample of custom script.
+It shows the way to setting and also samples of custom script.